Identification for ISI Gaussian Channels: Introduction

-Ahlswede introduced and analyzed the identification problem with randomized encoding for discrete memoryless channels (DMCs) in his seminal work~\cite{AD89}.
-He showed that the DMCs feature a codebook size of \emph{double exponential} in the codeword length,$n,$ i.e., $\sim 2^{2^{nR}}$ \cite{AD89}.
+Ahlswede introduced and analyzed the identification problem with randomized encoding for discrete memoryless channels (DMCs) in his seminal work \cite{AD89}.
+He showed that the DMCs feature a codebook size of \emph{double exponential} in the codeword length, $n,$ i.e., $\sim 2^{2^{nR}}$ \cite{AD89}.
 This scaling highlights a significant divergence from classical channel coding, emphasizing the unique characteristics of the identification framework.
-Continuous alphabet channels including Gaussian with fading \cite{Salariseddigh_IT}, Poisson with and without ISI \cite{Salariseddigh-TMBMC,Salariseddigh_OJCOMS_23}, affine Poisson \cite{Salariseddigh25_ITW} and binomial channel \cite{Salariseddigh_Binomial_ISIT}, exhibit an extraordinary behavior for the codebook size, namely, it scales \emph{super-exponentially} in $n,$ i.e., $\sim 2^{(n\log n)R}.$ The identification problem has generated substantial interest, particularly within the context of post-Shannon theory and semantic, goal-oriented communication frameworks; see \cite{6G_PST,Salariseddigh23_BSC_Future_Internet} for details and possible applications.
-In particular, it may be adopted to event recognition systems in 6G wireless networks \cite{6G_PST} and molecular communications \cite{Salariseddigh_PhD_Diss}.
-Discussions on identification code constructions can be found in \cite{Vorobyev25,Lengerke25,Zinoghli24}.
-One of the widely known model in 6G wireless networks is Gaussian channel with inter-symbol interference (ISI).
-Such a channel serves as a foundational model within communication theory, enabling the analysis of systems characterized by channels that induce memory \cite{Proakis01} and is prevalent in scenarios including, but not limited to, telephony, satellite communication, and wireless transmission.
+Continuous alphabet channels including Gaussian with fading \cite{Salariseddigh_IT,Yuan22}, Poisson with ISI \cite{Salariseddigh-TMBMC,Salariseddigh_OJCOMS_23}, affine Poisson \cite{Salariseddigh25_ITW}, binomial channel \cite{Salariseddigh_Binomial_ISIT}, exhibits an extraordinary behavior for the codebook size, namely, it scales \emph{super-exponentially} in $n,$ i.e., $\sim 2^{(n\log n)R}.$ The identification problem has generated substantial interest, particularly within the context of post-Shannon theory and semantic, goal-oriented communication frameworks; see \cite{Goldreich12,6G_PST,Salariseddigh23_BSC_Future_Internet} for details and possible applications.
+In particular, it may be adopted to event recognition systems in 6G wireless networks \cite{6G_PST} and molecular communications (MCs) \cite{Salariseddigh_PhD_Diss}.
+Discussions on identification code constructions can be found in \cite{Verdu02,Vorobyev25,Lengerke25,Zinoghli24}.
+One of the widely known models in 6G wireless networks is Gaussian channel with inter-symbol interference (ISI).
+Such a channel serves as a fundamental model within communication theory for analyzing channels with memory \cite{Proakis01} and is widely used in telephony, satellite, and wireless communication systems \cite{G05}.